 One might think that solving complex problems requires complicated technology.
 We believe the opposite is true: that there are fundamental principles of reasoning that confer an ability to solve problems in general.
 We aim to leverage ideas from programming languages, compilers and databases to uncover these principles in their most general, reusable, composable forms, and ideas from deep learning to power generic, scalable approximate algorithms for applying them.

-Our team’s prior research work has realized parts of this ambitious vision, developing languages and methods for causal reasoning (Omega and SBI), probabilistic machine learning (Pyro), predictive state-space modeling, and information visualization through optimization (Penrose).
+Our team’s prior research work has also realized parts of this ambitious vision, developing languages and methods for causal reasoning (Omega and SBI), probabilistic machine learning (Pyro and NumPyro), and computational neuroscience and cognitive science (successor representation learning and Autumn).

 We distill general technology from working with experts on hard problems that matter.

 Residents, community groups, and policymakers all have a stake in making decisions that affect different aspects of the city, but today’s print-centric citymaking processes can be exclusionary.
 How can technology give agency to a broader set of stakeholders, and help them more effectively communicate their knowledge, values, and questions regarding city policies to each other?

 We aim to build a digital representation of the city that incorporates existing knowledge in a participatory manner and allows people to explore different scenarios—that is, a city model.
 Working with local collaborators, we aim for the model to give more agency to underserved constituencies in citymaking processes like rezoning, street life, and budgeting.

 Many of humanity’s greatest accomplishments and failures have been determined by our ability or failure to collaborate.
 As global collaborative systems face unprecedented human-induced changes, there is an urgent call for stewardship akin to the measures demanded by climate change.
 Beyond humans, it is essential to understand collaborative behaviors across different species, and how properties of an ecosystem affect, and are affected by, the behavior and nervous systems of each animal.